ALL OUR BAREBOATS ARE NOW REGISTERED FISHING VESSELS!

 FISHING PERMIT REQUIRED

 Anyone over the age of 18 who is fishing must have a recreational fishing permit which is granted to visiting tourists who wish to catch on a catch & release basis.
-It is illegal to have bill fish in one’s possession or to have more than 30lbs by weight in ones possession per boat.
+It is illegal to have bill fish in one’s possession or to have more than 30 pounds in ones possession per boat.

 Taking lobster and spearfishing (any method) are prohibited.